TolMen/OCP6_SnowTrick/README.md

 # Symfony Project

-SnowTricks is a community website for snowboarders.
+SnowTricks is a community website for snowboarders :
 - The list of figures and the description are visible to all visitors
 - Registered users are allowed to comment on tips, add/edit tricks